July 19, 2019

 Plasma is a yellow liquid component of blood that contains life-saving proteins.
-The proteins in plasma can help to treat a number of rare autoimmune diseases.
-One such disease is Alpha-1 Antitrypsin Deficiency (Alpha-1).
+The proteins in plasma can help treat a number of rare autoimmune diseases.
+One such disease is alpha-1 antitrypsin (AAT) deficiency.

 In today’s blog, we’ll be unpacking everything you need to know about alpha-1 and the important role plasma plays in treating this disease.

 What Are the Causes of Alpha-1 Antitrypsin Deficiency?

 Alpha-1 antitrypsin deficiency is a genetic disorder that is passed down from parents to children when both parents carry abnormal genes.
 An alpha-1 antitrypsin deficiency occurs when mutations in the SERPINA1 gene, a gene that provides instructions for making alpha-1 antitrypsin proteins, occur.

 The alpha-1 protein is essential to good health as it protects the body from neutrophil elastase, a powerful enzyme that gets released from white blood cells to fight infection.
 When neutrophil elastase is not controlled by alpha-1, it can attack normal tissues.

 What Are the Symptoms of Alpha-1 Antitrypsin Deficiency?